zhimeir/finegrained-conformal-paper/README.md

     - `nslm.py` reproduces the results in Section 6.1.
     - `acs_income.py` reproduces the results in Sectin 6.2.
     - `covid.py` reproduces the results in Section 6.3.
-- `results/`: stores the all the output files.
+- `results/`: stores all the output files.

 ## Getting started
 To set up the virtual environment, run the following command in terminal: